arthurgc-sci/WaterStrideR/README.md

                         predict_sex_wing = FALSE)
 summary(results)
 ```
-*options for creation of an output folder including diagnostic figures and data as .csv file, manual interactive scaling, and no prediction of sex and presence of wings*
+*Options for creation of an output folder including diagnostic figures and data as .csv file, manual interactive scaling, and no prediction of sex and presence of wings*

 ## Documentation